Member from 2014 to 2024

 CoST Honduras leads the way with PPP

 CoST Honduras became the first country to apply CoST data publication methods to public-private partnerships (PPPs) when it launched SISOCS PPP in conjunction with the World Bank and the Government in April 2018.
-Information published on high value PPPs on SISOCS APP included the $139m Palmerola International Airport and a $1.1bn container and cargo terminal at Puerto Cortés.
-This marked an important step towards establishing a culture of transparency in PPP projects of significant value.
-As of September 2021, data on 21 infrastructure projects was on SISOCS PPP, representing a total amount of US$ 1.46 billion.
+Information published on high-value PPPs on SISOCS APP included the $139m Palmerola International Airport and a $1.1bn container and cargo terminal at Puerto Cortés.
+This marked a significant step toward establishing a culture of transparency in high-value PPP projects.
+As of September 2021, data on 21 infrastructure projects were on SISOCS PPP, representing a total amount of US$1.46 billion.

-To catalyse more impact in PPP infrastructure projects, the CoST International Secretariat published the open source code of SISOCS-APP in our CoST GitHub Repository so it can be adapted and used by CoST members and others.
+To catalyse greater impact in PPP infrastructure projects, the CoST International Secretariat has published the open-source code of SISOCS-APP in our CoST GitHub Repository, allowing it to be adapted and used by CoST members and others.

-As mentioned CoST Honduras has taken the initiative in data publication on PPP infrastructure projects, being the first CoST member to include PPPs in its assurance process in 2017.
-Later in 2019 its sixth assurance process focused exclusively on PPP projects which came to a collective value of US $277 million and revealed an average disclosure rate of 68.2% of the CoST IDS.
+As mentioned, CoST Honduras has taken the initiative in data publication on PPP infrastructure projects, being the first CoST member to include PPPs in its assurance process in 2017.
+Later in 2019, its sixth assurance process focused exclusively on PPP projects, which collectively totaled US$277 million, revealing an average disclosure rate of 68.2% of the CoST IDS.

 Institutionalising the CoST approach through executive decree